HL7NZ/cca/input/pagecontent/index.md

 -->

 ### Logical model
 The [Logical model](StructureDefinition-CancerRegimensLM.html#tabs-snap) describes the 'business level' or information model for the data in the guide.
 It helps to understand the information being represented in a simpler way than the profiles.
-It is does *not* represent the way the resource instances are structured or shared, but does have mappings to the profile (though these are intended to aid implementer understanding rather than being machine readible.)
+It is does *not* represent the way the resource instances are structured or shared, but does have mappings to the profile in the tab at the top of the page (though these are intended to aid implementer understanding rather than being machine readible.)

 ### Examples
 Examples are found at the top of each resource, and listed in the [artifact index](artifacts.html).